CLion2/ECS179_Project/ProjectDocument.md

 ## User Interface - Andrei Bayani

 The user interface is split into 2 parts, menus and the HUD.
-The menus are implemented using a CanvasGroup
+The menus are implemented using a CanvasGroups in [`SceneController`](https://github.com/CLion2/ECS179_Project/blob/da9bf05b46d2a9e8f6f1b3624d3317500885bc0d/Project%20179/Assets/Scripts/SceneController.cs). `ShowMenu()` would trigger each specific CanvasGroup to show or hide.
+These canvas groups had button elements which would trigger functions in [`MenuController`](https://github.com/CLion2/ECS179_Project/blob/91fa381098ca9ffcdf0b76181bb762269869d346/Project%20179/Assets/Scripts/MenuController.cs) to activate particular functions based on each button.
+The hud itself was implemented using bars which was updated in [`SceneController`](https://github.com/CLion2/ECS179_Project/blob/da9bf05b46d2a9e8f6f1b3624d3317500885bc0d/Project%20179/Assets/Scripts/SceneController.cs) as well as in [`PlayerMovement`](https://github.com/CLion2/ECS179_Project/blob/91fa381098ca9ffcdf0b76181bb762269869d346/Project%20179/Assets/Scripts/PlayerMovement.cs) using [`Bar`](https://github.com/CLion2/ECS179_Project/blob/91fa381098ca9ffcdf0b76181bb762269869d346/Project%20179/Assets/Scripts/Bar.cs) which is attached to each bar on screen.

 ## Movement/Physics and Input - Soma Matsumoto